CMMC Guy LogoTHE_CMMC_GUY

 Bottom Line

-If you're not certified, you're locked out of DoD contracts.
+If you're not certified by November 2026, you're locked out of DoD contracts.

 If you're waiting for another extension, you're gambling.